1Hive/time-lock-app/docs/technical-documentation.md

 The idea behind this is to prevent spamming of proposals.

-> Note: this only works if permissions on the lock-app are set so that only members of the DAO `canForward()`.
+> Note: this only works if permissions on the Time Lock App are set so that only members of the DAO `canForward()`.
 If _anyone_ can submit proposals or DAO members can easily transfer their membership tokens between accounts the spam penalty mechanism is much less effective.

 ### Mapping Addresses to Locks